-Department Chair: Mrs. Tiffany Smith, M.L.L.S.
+Department Chair: Mrs. Tiffany Smith, M.L.I.S.

-The General Studies Department develops students who think critically, who engage in the global society, and who communicate their Christian worldview effectively.
+The General Studies Department develops students who think critically, who engage in the global society, and who communicate the biblical worldview effectively.
 General education builds a foundation for students to become life-long learners and well-rounded citizens who impact their communities with the truth of God's Word.
-These objectives are accomplished through completing required general education hours in Communication, English, Fine Arts, Literature, History, Science, Math, Philosophy, and Physical Education.
+These objectives are accomplished through completing required general education hours in Communications, Humanities, Natural Science-Mathematics, and Social-Behavioral Sciences.

-Dr. Teddy Bitner, Jeanette Regier, Cory Trowbridge, Dr. Keith Miller, Dr. Terri Stricker, and other Adjunct Faculty
+Dr. Teddy Bitner, Dr. Tom Bonine, Jeanette Regier, Dr. Terri Stricker, Chris Basel, Thomas Crank, and other Adjunct Faculty

-- Students will be able to gather, analyze, synthesize, and present information through research projects and papers. - Students will be able to recognize, choose, and apply habits that promote healthy living. - Students will be able to develop, practice, and portray behaviors that exemplify godly character. - Students will be able to differentiate between truth and error, and, by so doing, clearly communicate Christian worldviews.
+- Students will be able to gather, analyze, synthesize, and present information through research projects and papers. - Students will be able to recognize, choose, and apply habits that promote healthy living. - Students will be able to develop, practice, and portray behaviors that exemplify godly character. - Students will be able to differentiate between truth and error, and, by so doing, clearly communicate the biblical worldview.